-Statistical disclosure control is applied to tables where employment and turnover values are provided in order to maintain the confidentiality of the data.
-Employment and turnover values associated with enterprise counts below a minimum threshold are suppressed.
-Additionally, a dominance rule identifies and suppresses any cells where a small number of enterprises account for the majority of the associated employment or turnover.
+Statistical disclosure control is applied to tables in order to maintain the confidentiality of the data.
+Values associated with local unit and enterprise group counts below a minimum threshold are suppressed.
+Additionally, a dominance rule identifies and suppresses any cells where a small number of enterprise groups account for the majority of the associated value of the cell.
 Additional cells are also suppressed to avoid disclosure by deduction.

 Business and Innovation Statistics

 Office of the Chief Economic Adviser